sandras15/reference-tictactoe/mocktest.md

                            -------------
                            | 7 | 8 | 9 |

-###If our bord would look like the here above we can consiter the scenarios of. <br />
+###If our bord would look like the board here above we can consiter the scenarios of. <br />
 1. __Win__ - If eather X or O have 3 of their symbols in a row we have a win.  <br />
 2. __Draw__ - If there is nobody that wins  <br />
 3. __Illegal Move__ - If there is already a symbol in the place you want to put your symbol.  <br />